Lloyd Valberg: Career

 Valberg served in the Singapore Fire Brigade from 1937 to the end of World War II and then at Port Authority where he became the Chief Fire Officer until 1972.

 Athletics career

 Valberg qualified for the high jump final at the 1948 Summer Olympics where he finished 14th.

 Valberg finished seventh in the 1950 British Empire Games 120 yards hurdles and eleventh in the high jump.
 He finished third in the 110 metres hurdles at the 1951 Asian Games, while representing Singapore, and was also the country's flag bearer.

-In 2025, Valberg’s athletic journey was featured in Singapore’s National Day Parade, in celebration of the nation’s 60th year of independence.
+In 2025, Valberg's athletic journey was honoured in Singapore's National Day Parade, in celebration of the nation's 60th year of independence.

 Personal life

 Valberg was a grand-uncle to Singapore's first Olympic gold medalist, Joseph Schooling, in the 100m Butterfly in the 2016 Summer Olympics.
 It was Lloyd who inspired Schooling to compete in the Olympics.

-Valberg died in Perth in 1997.
+Valberg died in Perth, Australia, in 1997.
+He was 74.